 IoT

-LocalStack Pro supports IoT Core, IoT Data, IoT Analytics and related APIs.
+LocalStack Pro supports IoT Core, IoT Data, IoT Analytics.
 Common operations for creating and updating things, groups, policies, certificates and other entities are implemented with full CloudFormation support.
+The supported APIs are available on our API coverage page.

 To retrieve the MQTT endpoint, use the DescribeEndpoint